RobMaty/PeakForm/README.md

 - The project was created using a local Django setup with a virtual environment.
 - Git was initialised locally and the repository was pushed to GitHub.
+- The application is deployed live on [Vercel](https://vercel.com/) at [https://peak-form-iota.vercel.app/](https://peak-form-iota.vercel.app/).

 Git commands used throughout development: